Demon Fuzz

 Demon Fuzz was an English rock band which was formed in 1968 and broke up in 1972.
-Its members had all immigrated to Britain from Commonwealth countries.
+Its members had all immigrated to Britain from Caribbean Commonwealth countries.
 The band's name means "devil's children or bad policemen".
 Their album, Afreaka!, has become a popular source for sampling.
 Since 2008, they have received sporadic airplay by the BBC radio presenters Huey Morgan and Gideon Coe.